Tekdirfan/Matching-Algorithms/README.md

 - Efficiency: The algorithm terminates in at most n^2 rounds, where n is the number of participants on each side

 ## Usage

-To use the Marriage Market Deferred Acceptance algorithm, follow these steps:

-1. Import the function:

 ```python
 from matching_algorithms import deferred_acceptance